Chocolate Cherry Thumbprint Cookies

 - Salt

-Cream– butter and sugars together in a medium bowl.
+- Combine Wet Ingredients: Cream the butter, brown sugar, and granulated sugar together in a medium bowl.
 I like to mix until the butter starts to turn almost white in appearance so that there are plenty of air pockets- maybe around 6-7 minutes.
 It doesn’t seem like this is an important step, but it helps the cookies have a good texture and appearance.
+Add in the egg and vanilla until combined.

 Store-bought or homemade cherry pie filling can be used in these cookies.
 Just be sure there is plenty of thick pie filling so that the cherry has something to rest on and does not absorb into the cookie dough.